 Acheson, Howard....WWII.
 Not many men has spoke of their turbulent time in the war- this one was an eye opener for me.
 Thank you Mr. Acheson for your service to our country- you are a remarkable man.

 Bailey.
-Rev. Dean....
-In this candid interview, he shares the trials and turbulent life none of us ever knew.
+Rev. Dean.... shares the trials and turbulent life none of us ever knew.
 How he couldn’t leave Lowell forever, how he loved this community and knew, we dearly loved him back.

-Bieri, Richard....
-His account based on his time in the military.
+Bieri, Richard....shares his account based on his time in the military.
 His inspiration and insight will put a smile on your face.
 Thank you Mr. Bieri, for your service, we are forever a fan.

-Gerard, Dr. Donald....
-In this interview he tells us of how he enlisted in 1951 training new recruits until 1953.
+Gerard, Dr. Donald.... tells us of how he enlisted in 1951 training new recruits until 1953.
 And during the few years serving in the Korea war, he knew he had to find HOME.
 Little did we know, “Lowell was just going to be for a couple of years”.....and the community wouldn’t let him go

 Green, Robert Joe.... married 62 years, 4 kids and 30 years as a heavy-equipment mechanic for the City of Grand Rapids.
 Oh, but that’s not all ladies and gentlemen!
 Here he talks about his time served in the Korean War.
 How his eyes were opened to the world outside of his backyard.
 This interview was hand picked, just in time for the 4th of July weekend.
 His voice and story will hit a core- thank you Mr Green for being the cool old guy that rode his bike every where, only to find out the old saying holds true...Still water does run deep.